graphql-markdown/graphql-markdown/docs/advanced/examples.md

 }
 ```

-For example, if the GraphQL schema already support examples using `@spectaql` directive.
+For example, if the GraphQL schema already supports examples using the `@spectaql` directive.

 ```graphql
 type CustomExampleDirective {